15 Ways You’re Using Disinfectants Wrong

 Glass cleaner is good for windows, mirrors and other glass surfaces.
 But glass cleaners are not disinfectants, according to Epstein.
-They’re not intended to kill germs.
+They’re not intended to kill germs, so there are some things you shouldn’t clean with Windex.
 “My Big Fat Greek Wedding aside, it’s just a glass cleaner and not a disinfectant,” he says.
 “When you need to disinfect, especially for ‘high-touch surfaces,’ use a low-toxicity, people-friendly, hospital-grade disinfectant that can be used to both clean and disinfect those hard surfaces: door handles, light switches, bathroom fixtures and handles, kitchen surfaces, and more.”
-Here are the 14 things you should never clean with Windex.

 You Don’t Wash Your Clothes in Hot Water

 When it comes to your laundry, every load needs to be washed on hot right now, says environmental-toxin expert Tonya Harris, founder of Slightly Greener.
 Studies show that water needs to be 140 degrees Fahrenheit or higher to kill viruses and pathogenic bacteria on laundry.
 To save your clothes from shrinking, Harris recommends drying clothes on normal settings or hanging to dry.
 Also, she adds, make sure that clothes are 100 percent dry before putting them away “so more germs and bacteria don’t grow on your damp fabric.”

 You Use Baby Wipes on Everything, Not Just Babies